jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Mature Adult Red Dragon.md

 RacialMods:
 Languages: Common, Draconic, Dwarven, Orc
 SQ:
+SpecialAbilities:
+  Fire Aura (Su): >
-SpecialAbilities: Fire Aura (Su) An adult red dragon is surrounded by an aura of intense heat.
+    An adult red dragon is surrounded by an aura of intense heat.
 All creatures within 5 feet take 1d6 points of fire damage at the beginning of the dragon's turn.
 An old dragon's aura extends to 10 feet.
 An ancient dragon's damage increases to 2d6.
+  Smoke Vision (Ex): >
-Smoke Vision (Ex) A very young red dragon can see perfectly in smoky conditions (such as those created by pyrotechnics).
+    A very young red dragon can see perfectly in smoky conditions (such as those created by pyrotechnics).
 SpellsKnown: Spells Known (CL 9th; concentration +12)  4th (4/day)-greater invisibility, stoneskin  3rd (7/day)-dispel magic, displacement, haste  2nd (7/day)-alter self, misdirection, resist energy, see invisibility  1st (7/day)-alarm, grease (DC 14), magic missile, shield, true strike  0 (at will)-arcane mark, bleed, light, magehand, mending, message, prestidigitation, read magic
 SpellsPrepared:
 SpellDomains: